lmcrean/Crocodile-Kingdom/README.md

 **Media libraries**
 [Canva](https://www.canva.com/) was used for sourcing open-source images.
-[Pixabay](https://pixabay.com/) was used for sourcing open-source sound effects and music.
+[Pixabay](https://pixabay.com/) was used for sourcing the open-source sound effects and music.
 [Freepik](https://www.freepik.com/) was used for sourcing open-source background svg.
+[SVG Repo](https://www.svgrepo.com/) was used for the mail icon in the header and social media svgs.

 **Fonts**
 [Fonts2U](https://fonts2u.com) was used for Hussar Bold Web Edition [Cufonfonts](https://www.cufonfonts.com/font/amazing-grotesk) was used for Amazing Grotesk Demi.
+[FontAwesome](https://fontawesome.com/) was used for the mute button icon.

 ***